labell6/p2p/README.md

 ```
 $ ./peer -n testname

-To specify the onscren name
+To specify the onscreen name broadcast to other peers

 $ ./peer -p 8999